 Processed Food Monitoring and Reformulation

-- to share and promote best practices on how to implement a sustainable European monitoring system for processed food reformulation;
+- shared and promoted best practices on how to implement a sustainable European monitoring system for processed food reformulation;

-- to provide data for identifying best formulations and room for reformulation;
+- provided data for identifying best formulations and room for reformulation;

-- to provide data to establish, evaluate and adapt nutrition policies.
+- provided data to establish, evaluate and adapt nutrition policies.

 What is food reformulation?

 Food reformulation is defined as the process of altering a food or beverage product’s recipe or composition with the objective of making it healthier.
 The concept of food reformulation was initially based on targeting specific food ingredients, which are considered harmful for human health such as sugar, salt and saturated fat.
 Read more

 The Oqali project has been set up in 2008 by the ministries in charge of agriculture, health and consumption with the aims of monitoring changes in the processed food supply available on the French market by measuring nutritional quality evolution over time (nutritional composition and food label information).
 Oqali builds on several labelling indicators such as health claims, nutritional claims, serving size and nutrient content.
 Read more

 The JANPA Joint Action (2015-2017) implemented a pilot study in 2 EU countries to test the Oqali model at European level.
 It has demonstrated that Oqali can be easily deployed in Europe.